Listen to this article

-It’s important that you do a title search in order to see who owns the title and if there are any encumbrances registered in the property, for maximum transparency.
+It’s important that you do a title search in order to see who owns the title, and if there are any encumbrances registered in the property.

-Before you sign a lease contract, be sure to do thorough research and background check about the owner, to make sure you lease land from the right person.
+Before you sign the lease contract, it can also be good to do some research and a background check about the owner, to make sure that you lease from the right person.

 A way to protect yourself could be, for example, to add a paragraph in your leasehold contract saying that you, as a lessee, must agree to any sale of the property.